FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/general/2024-12-09-adding-modpacks.md

     - Mocab
 ---

-Minecraft modpacks are curated collections of user-created modifications that enhance or change the gameplay experience.
+Minecraft modpacks are collections of user-created modifications that enhance or change the gameplay experience.
 These modpacks can vary from minor adjustments to core mechanics to substantial transformations that introduce new features, items, creatures, and a variety of additional content.

 ## Mod Loaders: